 How Do You Submit Application Materials?

-Please submit applications to Kim Frola, Volunteer Programs Coordinator.
-The preferred method of delivery is email: firstname.lastname@example.org; you may also mail applications to Kim Frola, Volunteer Programs Coordinator, VMFA, 200 N. Boulevard, Richmond, VA 23220.
+The preferred method of delivery is by e-mail to firstname.lastname@example.org.
+You may also mail applications to Kim Frola, Program Manager for Volunteers and Community Service, VMFA, 200 N. Arthur Ashe Boulevard, Richmond, VA 23220.
 Documents may be submitted separately or together in one mailing.
-Reference providers may email or send their letters of recommendation to VMFA directly or may provide a copy to the applicant in a signed, sealed envelope for submission.
+Reference providers may e-mail or send their letters of recommendation to Kim Frola directly or may provide a copy to the applicant in a signed, sealed envelope for submission.